hestiaAI/website.template/README.md

 `TODO`

 Most of our setup follows Snowpack, 11ty & NetlifyCMS standards.

-Combining those tools, and satisfying our i18n requirements, however required a few _not-so-obvious_ and _complected_ design decisions.
+Combining those tools, and satisfying our i18n requirements, however required a few _not-so-obvious_ and sometimes _complected_ design decisions, which should be described hereafter.

-### Structural constraints
+### Structural & functional constraints

 * Website URL space
 * NetlifyCMS i18n support